Master's in Biomedical Sciences

 The Biomedical Data Science concentration draws on numerous fields including statistics, computer science, privacy and ethics, philosophy of science, and economics to understand the impact of data on healthcare.
 Students in this concentration will gain expertise in biostatistics, machine learning, computational biology, and artificial intelligence.

-Faculty track lead: Alexander Pearson, MD, PhD
+Faculty track co-leads: Alexander Pearson, MD, PhD and Samuel Volchenboum, MD, PhD

 Health Systems Science